 APARTMENTS IN PRAGUE WELCOMES YOU TO JANSKA 7, Apt.
-9

-(troubles?
+4 (troubles?
 Call us on 251 512 502)

-HERE ARE A FEW TIPS THAT WILL MAKE YOUR STAY MORE COMFORTABLE:
+HERE ARE A FEW TIPS THAT WILL MAKE YOUR STAY MORE COMFORTABLE :

-- The telephone number here is (+420) (+420) 257 941 330 ext.
-109. You can call but not to numbers that begin with a zero because the phone is restricted against long distance calls.
+- The telephone number here is (+420) 257 941 330 ext.
+104 You can call but not to numbers that begin with a zero because the phone is restricted against long distance calls.
 Unfortunately mobile phones are considered long distance. - PICKPOCKETS!!!!!!
 Watch out that you don't get crowded ANYWHERE.
 If you get in a crowd, put your hand on your money.
 If you are getting crowded, get vocal, shout and move aggressively.
 Pickpockets come in all different colors, genders and ages, so be aware.
 Don't carry a wallet, just take some cash and maybe one credit card.
 The rest of your stuff you can leave here in the apartment. - To get a taxi, call 233 113 311 and wait for the operator to come on and speak English.
-Tell them the address of the flat, Janska 7 Mala Strana, the telephone number of this apartment and where you want to go.
+Tell them the address of the flat, Janska 7, Mala Strana, the telephone number of this apartment and where you want to go.
 It usually takes 10 minutes for a taxi to come. - We have installed a wireless broadband connection in this apartment.
-It's called PANET and the pasword is WIFINETWORKPA (all caps, WPA encrpytion) so you can go ahead and connect and use it any time you want.
+The network is PANET and the password is WIFINETWORKPA (all caps, WPA encryption) so you can go ahead and connect and use it any time you want.
 The smtp server is smtp.02.cz.
-If you have a weak signal, you can also directly plug into the network with an ethernet cable we've left in the bedroom. - Before leaving, make sure to shut all the windows and the door to the terrace.
-With the Terrace it is easy for an unwanted person to through the open door.
-Also there are frequent heavy rain storms in here in the summer and you wouldn't want to have the floors get all wet and then have to pay to fix them!!!

-• Always lock the front door of the apartment when you leave.
+If you have a weak signal, you can also directly plug into the network with an ethernet cable we've left in the bedroom. - Before leaving, make sure to shut all the windows.
+With a balcony it is easy for an unwanted person to climb in through an open window. - Always lock the front door of the apartment when you leave.
 The front door to the building is opened by pressing the buzzer on the left side of the door while pulling the door handle up.

-MACHINES IN THE APARTMENT
+MACHINES IN THIS APARTMENT